June 18 to July 1, 2022 | Howard University | Virtual event

 Participation is restricted to Ph.D. students, postdoctoral researchers, and untenured faculty within 7 years of their Ph.D.
 We welcomed applicants from all backgrounds and fields of study, especially applicants from groups currently under-represented in computational social science.
 About thirty participants were invited, and participants were expected to fully attend and participate in the entire program.

-SICSS-Howard/Mathematica is groundbreaking for a number of reasons: 1) we are the first Summer Institute held at a Historically Black College or University, 2) we have the benefit of a deeply invested partner, Mathematica, and finally 3) we have a topical focus on antiblack racism and inequity.
+SICSS-Howard/Mathematica is groundbreaking for a number of reasons: 1) we were the first (2021) and continue to be the only Summer Institute held at a Historically Black College or University (HBCU), 2) we have the benefit of a deeply invested partner, Mathematica, and finally 3) we have a topical focus on antiblack racism and inequity.